Cheap Car Rental Nelson Airport

-"Off-Airport" means that car rental companies don't have check-in desks within the airport terminals and provide free shuttle services and will collect you from the terminal.
+"Off-Airport" car rental companies don't have check-in desks within the airport terminals.
+Instead, they provide free shuttle services and will collect you from the airport.
 This is arranged when you make your booking & you'll need to let them know when you've arrived.

 Whilst off-airport options aren't as fast or convenient as on-airport rentals, they usually are cheaper.